Statement by the Editorial Board of Historical Materialism

 Call for Papers: Eastern Marxisms – A Special Issue of Historical Materialism

-Guest editors: Anna Beria (Kingston University, London), Isabel Jacobs (Queen Mary University of London), Giorgi Kobakhidze (Université Toulouse II Jean Jaurès), Jiří Růžička (The Institute of Philosophy of the Czech Academy of Sciences) The distinctive tradition of post-war critical and radical thought in East and Central Europe has long been forgotten or suppressed.
-Even
+Guest editors: Anna Beria (Kingston University, London), Isabel Jacobs (Queen Mary University of London), Giorgi Kobakhidze (Université Toulouse II Jean Jaurès), Jiří Růžička (The Institute of Philosophy of the Czech Academy of Sciences) The deadline for abstract submission has now closed.
+The distinctive tradition of post-war critical and radical thought in East and

 Overshoot and the 1.5-degree Celsius warming target